softlayer/githubio_source/content/reference/datatypes/SoftLayer_Metric_Tracking_Object_Type/_index.md

 </div>

 ## Description
-SoftLayer [[SoftLayer_Metric_Tracking_Object|tracking objects]] can model various kinds of measured data, from server and virtual server bandwidth usage to CPU use to remote storage usage.
+SoftLayer [SoftLayer_Metric_Tracking_Object]({{<ref "reference/datatypes/SoftLayer_Metric_Tracking_Object">}}) can model various kinds of measured data, from server and virtual server bandwidth usage to CPU use to remote storage usage.
 SoftLayer_Metric_Tracking_Object_Type models one of these types and is referred to in tracking objects to reflect what type of data they track.